-In today’s modern world, Christmas is a time where families and friends come together to celebrate and spend time off work enjoying one another’s company.
-Famously, Christmas is also a time where many of the old-fashioned traditions are in full-swing in the month of December, although these traditions vary hugely from country to country, particularly in Europe.
-For most of the European nations, Christmas is a time of present giving, carol singing and decoration hanging, although not every country celebrates December 25th quite like we do here in Britain…
+In today's modern world, Christmas is a time where families and friends come together to celebrate and spend time off work enjoying one another's company.
+Famously, Christmas is also a time where many of the old-fashioned traditions are in full swing, although these traditions vary hugely from country to country, particularly in Europe.
+For most of Europe, Christmas is a time of present giving, carol singing and decoration hanging, although not every country celebrates December 25th quite like I do here in Britain...

 Taking place on Christmas Eve, The Feast of St Nicholas starts off the Christmas celebrations in Austria.
 The tree is lit for the first time and families gather to sing Christmas carols while gifts that are placed under the tree are opened after dinner.
 According to Austrian Christmas tradition, it is the Christ Child who is the Santa figure; children write their present letters addressed to him, and it is him who brings the children their Christmas presents and decorates the Christmas tree.
 The main event of the night is The Christmas Eve dinner and fried carp is traditionally served for main, with the famous sachertorte (chocolate cake) and different types of chocolates served afterwards as dessert.